Google Drive Ransomware Protection | CISO’s Guide

 Even if built-in tools can help organizations protect against ransomware and other security threats, UX design implementation issues and misconfiguration by customers due to those design flaws can prevent native tools from being implemented effectively.
 More protection is needed, and this often means making use of effective third-party security tools.

-Since native Google Workspace tools alone may come up short in the fight against ransomware, Google Workspace administrators need to implement other best practices and security tools to secure Google Workspace and protect from ransomware.
+Since native Google Workspace tools alone may come up short in the fight against ransomware, Google Workspace administrators need to implement other best practices and security tools to secure Google Drive and protect from ransomware.
 These include:

 - Make use of an API-based CASB – Cloud Access Security Brokers allow implementing and enforcing the same organizational policies you have in place on-premises, in the cloud.
 API-based CASB is the preferred way to implement CASB technology in public cloud environments like Google Workspace as they provide seamless and powerful capabilities to secure the cloud.